Basic Eligibility Requirements for Naturalization

 Requirements at the Interview – Civics / History

 The applicant must be able to demonstrate knowledge of U.S. history / civics.
-The USCIS made significant changes in the test content and procedures, effective October 1, 2008.
-See, New Naturalization Test and Eligibility for Waivers (05.Oct.2007).
-The USCIS has a list of one hundred test questions.
-MurthyDotCom also provides this list of sample study questions.
+The USCIS has a list of one hundred test questions, all of which are posted on its website.
 The applicant will be tested in English on ten questions out of the list of one hundred.
 Generally, these questions are selected at random.
 Six out of ten questions must be answered correctly in order to pass the test.
-Study materials for the English and civics tests are available on the USCIS WebSite.

 An applicant who fails the English or U.S. history / civics requirement may take the test a second time within ninety days of the first interview without reapplying for naturalization.
 Certain applicants may be excused from the English test based on age and length of time as a U.S. permanent resident.
 Other applicants may be excused from the English and civics tests, based on a qualifying disability.